-When a complaint of bullying, cyber-bullying, or retaliation is brought to the attention of the HOS, an assessment is made as to whether any initial steps need to be taken to protect the well-being of students and to prevent disruption of their learning environment while the investigation is being conducted.
+When a complaint of bullying, cyber-bullying, or retaliation is brought to the attention of the Assistant Head of School or Head of School or, an assessment is made as to whether any initial steps need to be taken to protect the well-being of students and to prevent disruption of their learning environment while the investigation is being conducted.
 As appropriate, strategies such as increased supervision may be implemented to prevent further bullying, cyber-bullying, or retaliation during an investigation.